Volunteer Dashboard: Responsive Web 2025

 Personas: I based my persona on the church deacon, who is also one of the main event organizers.
 Her main objective is to find, recruit and place volunteers according to their strengths, availability and interests.

-Affinity Mapping: I compared my users’ emotional responses to volunteer recruitment efforts, as well as their goals, values, wants/needs, organizational priorities, volunteer priorities and desired outcomes.
+Affinity Mapping: I compared users’ emotional responses to volunteer recruitment efforts, as well as their goals, values, wants/needs, organizational priorities, volunteer priorities and desired outcomes.
 Organizers and volunteers shared many similar goals, pain points and desired outcomes, including the need for centralized information, more timely and consistent communication, and the ability to skill-match volunteers to available opportunities.

 POVs/HMWs: For my point-of-view statements, I looked to my persona and the church accountant and administative assistant who also helps organize events.
 Though my persona struggled with recruiting and communicating with volunteers, the staff member reported having problems managing the event itself, including the timeline and available resources, and knowing whom to contact for more information regarding immediate needs like task completion and volunteer fulfillment.